 Students can conduct investigations showing evidence of illumination from an external source such as the Sun.

-Students can conduct investigations showing evidence that the amplitude of a wave is related to the energy in a wave is related to solar energy gathered with the solar cells.
+Students can conduct investigations showing evidence that the amplitude of a wave is related to the energy in a wave.

-Students can use Solar Rovers to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.
+Students can use this tool to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.

-Students can use Solar Rovers to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture energy.
+Students can use this light to conduct investigations about technological devices use the principles of wave behavior and wave interactions with matter to transmit and capture energy.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.